Mycotoxins are poisonous chemical compounds produced by certain fungi that can contaminate cattle feed.

 Symptoms of Mycotoxin poisoning

 Watch for symptoms of mycotoxin poisoning in cattle.
 Paying close attention to your livestock is key.
 One of the difficulties is that cattle with mycotoxin exposure express symptoms that are wide and variable, and those same symptoms can also relate to other problems.
-Younger animals, such as calves just weaned and starting on feed, or heifers at breeding, are more susceptible to poisoning because of their immature immune systems and must be watched carefully for signs of distress.
+Younger animals, such as calves just weaned and starting on feed, or heifers at breeding, are more susceptible to poisoning because of their immature immune systems and lower ability to metabolize toxins.
+These groups of cattle must be watched carefully for signs of distress.